 Beyond the major health benefits of a plant-based diet, there’s a chance you can see some additional positive effects, like:

 - More regulated digestion (because of all the fiber)

 - Healthier skin (because of the increased antioxidants)

 - Better or more stable energy levels (from more regulated blood sugar and less “sugar crashes”)

-Like with any lifestyle change, it’s much easier (and more sustainable) if you transition into it instead of diving in head-first.
+As with any lifestyle change, it’s much easier (and more sustainable) if you transition into it instead of diving in headfirst.
+Slowly building tools that help you transition is not only a great way to start but also a great way to make sure you stick with it.
 So, how do you start a plant-based diet?
 Here are some tips for beginners to do just that.